luxiubai/chainui.js/docs/en/README.md

 #### 6. Navigation Guards and Lifecycle Hooks

-You can define `beforeEnter` and `onLeave` hooks in your route configuration to control the navigation flow and execute side effects.
+You can define `beforeEnter` and `onLeave` hooks in your route configuration to control the navigation flow and perform related operations.

 ```javascript
 import { h, createRouter, createState } from "@luxbai-dev/chainui";